 Apple already blocked third-party, server-side cookies by default, and client-side cookies only work for 7 days; this means that if a visitor doesn't come back within 7 days, those cookies are removed.

-For details on how BlueConic handles this, see our FAQ: BlueConic, cookies, and ITP.
+For details on how BlueConic handles this, review our FAQ: BlueConic, cookies, and ITP.

 Which cookies are used by BlueConic?